julieprunaret/julieprunaret/README.md

 ### Hello there 👋

-I'm a front-end developer & UI-UX designer :)
+I'm a React front-end developer & UI-UX designer :)